 NOTE: If you are self-publishing your own fiction, you can skip the manuscript writing process altogether and jump straight to formatting your book on your own.

-1. You should use 1 inch margins all around your text on every page.
+1. You should use one inch margins all around your text on every page.

 3. Do not use italics in your manuscript.
 The text you should be italicizing during the final published version should be underlined in your manuscript.

 4. When typing your manuscript, spell out all numbers.
 Do not use numbers as numbers (4, 10 , or 25).
-They should look like four, ten, or twenty-five.
+They should be written as four, ten, or twenty-five.

 5. Do not use the percent sign or dollar sign.
 Spell out "dollar" or "percent".
 That goes for the "&" (ampersand and) symbol too.

-If you think your book is ready for a publisher, you need to review the basics above, put them in your manuscript, then do some more advanced formatting.
+If you think your book is ready for a publisher, you need to review the basics above, put them in your manuscript, then learn how to write a manuscript with more advanced formatting.
 This can take some time, but gives your manuscript a fighting chance against the hundreds of other submissions they receive every month.